eziocangialosi/OVL-Backend/Install/README.md

 1. 🖥️ | Have a linux environnement with APT package manager, Ubuntu Server is a good choice for beginners 😉.
 2. 🦸 | Have SuperUser (root / sudo) rights on the machine.
-3. 📖 | Know how to run commands in a shell (cd chmod etc...) .
+3. 📖 | Know how to run commands in a shell (cd chmod etc...).
+4. 📶 | Have a valid domain name to bind to the API.

 ## How to install ?